-For most of our research we embody our biological neural networks within a simulated robot environment.
-We use the activity of the neurons as motor control to the bot, and convert the bots sensors as electrical feedback stimulation to the neurons, essentially giveing them senses.
+We currently have 2 robots which interact with our biological neural networks.
+We use the activity of the neurons as motor control to the robots, and convert the onboard sensors as electrical feedback stimulation to the neurons, essentially giving them senses.
 We believe that this closed-loop feedback environment is essential for the networks to learn to operate within them.

-We recently recieved the newest member to our robot family: Pepper.
+We recently received the newest member to our robot family: Pepper.
 We plan to connect Pepper to our neurons and thereby make Pepper a human-like Cyborg!